atif-1402/anomshell/README.md

 Usage -
 - Bar: choose between layouts and positions that fit your screen and workflow.
 - OSD: move the volume/brightness overlay anywhere you like.
-- Launcher: swap the logo/icon to match your theme or distro identity.
+- Launcher: swap the logo/icon to match your personal theme or setup..
 - Workspaces: switch visual styles and adjust numbering display.
 - General: control behavior that affects the whole shell, all in one UI.
 - Changes apply live so you can tweak and preview instantly.